MV Ventura: Ship history

-Jetski rescue

 On 5 September 2018, Ventura was involved in a rescue mission off the coast of Gibraltar.
 Three men were rescued, when their jet ski had run out of petrol and drifted 100 mi into the Mediterranean Sea.
 All three men were rescued safely and stayed on Ventura until the Spanish Coast Guard arrived to collect them.

-Propulsion system failure (2019)

 On 8 December 2019, Ventura suffered technical problems with her propulsion system.
 Tugboat assistance was called for and overnight Ventura was assisted back to the port of Santa Cruz de Tenerife.
-The ship had lost all four of her propulsion convertors following a major steam leak in the technical spaces where these systems were housed.
-The convertors were completely shut down and a number of major components identified as needing replacing as these had failed due to ingress of steam into the systems.

-An 'Emergency Response Team' were sent to meet the vessel in Tenerife arriving on Dec 9th.
-Repair work, using spares brought by the team, was completed on one propulsion system on 10 December and a short sea trial, using the Port propulsion motor, conducted overnight with Lloyds Surveyors and Carnivals Electrical SME overseeing the tests.
+The ship had lost all four of her propulsion converters following a major steam leak in the technical spaces where these systems were housed.
+The converters were completely shut down and a number of major components identified as needing replacing as these had failed due to ingress of steam into the systems.
+An Emergency Response Team was sent to meet the vessel at Tenerife arriving on 9 December.
+Repair work, using spares brought by the team was completed on one propulsion system on 10 December and a short sea trial, using the port propulsion motor, conducted overnight with Lloyds Surveyors and Carnivals Electrical SME overseeing the tests.
 On 12 December all four propulsion systems were repaired and fully tested with a short sea trial, using both of the 20MWA propulsion motors, being conducted in waters off Tenerife with tugs available in case of any problems.
 Lloyds and the ship's team were satisfied the ship was safe to operate without further restrictions and Ventura returned to Southampton missing out on the scheduled stops of Lanzarote and Lisbon.
-An engineering team remained onboard the ship to monitor the systems and disembarked in Southampton on 17 December.
+An engineering team remained on board the ship to monitor the systems and disembarked in Southampton on 17 December.
 A reduction of 50% of the fares was promised to all passengers.
 A total of 600 passengers elected to be flown back to the UK by charter aircraft on 12 December.

-During a presentation to passengers in the Arena Theatre on 16 December 2019, Captain Andy Willard gave more details of the technical problems.
-On a scale of 1-10 he ranked this problem as '9'.
+During a presentation to passengers in the Arena Theatre on 16 December, Captain Andy Willard gave more details of the technical problems.
+On a scale of 1–10 he ranked this problem as '9'.
 He further explained that five tugs attended on 8 December two of which were 'pirate' tugs hoping for salvage rights.
 Specialist parts to repair the propulsion problem were flown in from Los Angeles, a sister ship in the Caribbean and the manufacturers in Germany together with a team of technical specialists.
 Ventura returned to Southampton on 17 December 2019, three days later than scheduled.
-No injuries were sustained with damage limited to the propulsion convertors and the steam system.
+No injuries were sustained with damage limited to the propulsion converters and the steam system.
 On the voyage following this incident further incidents occurred aboard involving a muster call and a fire in the onboard restaurant resulting in a crewmember being airlifted from the ship by the Portuguese coastguard on the morning following.